Health technology: Robots

 Surgical robots are one of the robotic systems, which allows a surgeon to bend and rotate tissues in a more flexible and efficient way.
 The system is equipped with a3D magnification vision system that can translate the hand movements of the surgeon to be precise in-order to perform a surgery with minimal incisions.
 Other robotics systems include the ability to diagnose and treat cancers.
 Many scientists began working on creating a next-generation robot system to assist the surgeon in performing knee and other bone replacement surgeries.

-Assistant robots will also be important to help reduce the workload for regular medical staff.
+Assistant robots could also be important to help reduce the workload for regular medical staff.
 They can help nurses with simple and time-consuming tasks like carrying multiple racks of medicines, lab specimen or other sensitive materials.

 Shortly, robotic pills are expected to reduce the number of surgeries.
 They can be moved inside a patient and delivered to the desired area.
-In addition, they can conduct biopsies, film the area and clear clogged arteries.
+In addition, they could conduct biopsies, film the area and clear clogged arteries.

 Overall, medical robots are extremely useful in assisting physicians; however, it might take time to be professionally trained working with medical robots and for the robots to respond to a clinician's instructions.
 As such, many researchers and startups were working constantly to provide solutions to these challenges.